Artificial Intelligence in Mobile Robots

 - Develop a fuzzy way to update your grid when you perceive a new

 obstacle, or a disappeared obstacle.
-You can come to me to ask for
+You can ask me papers to read if

 - Implement the fuzzy rule-based controller using your own

-implementation, not the one in the library.
-Clearly explain in your
+implementation, not the one provided to you in the library.
+Clearly

 - The open option (weight = up to 1.0)